-To activate the reader task at the SRJE console, press the Attn key, wait for the console input screen to appear, and then press command key 1 any time after initialization has completed.
+To activate the reader task at the SRJE console, press the Attn key and then command key 1 any time after initialization has completed.
 When the Enter/Rec Adv key is pressed, the SRJE reader task input display appears.
 The SRJE reader task input display is the same as the System/34 input/output display with a reverse image RD1 appearing on line 1.